College Visit Checklist for Parents

 Students can get jobs while in college and use their savings to help pay expenses, of course.
 But if that isn’t enough, many students typically end up borrowing money, with the two main sources being federal student loans (from the government) and private student loans (from private lenders).

 To qualify for federal funding, you and your child must fill out the FAFSA®.
-(In the interest of complete transparency, SoFi believes you should explore all federal aid options before turning to private student loans.)
+It can be wise to explore all federal aid options before turning to private student loans.

 Parent Student Loans With SoFi